EnigmaCurry/d.rymcg.tech/README.md

 ## All configuration comes from the environment

-For this project, all configuration must be done via:

- * Environment variables in the `.env` files (preferred)
- * Generated or copied config files into a *named* volume (in the case that the container doesn't support environment variables)
+All projects are configured soley via environment variables written to [Docker env](https://docs.docker.com/compose/env-file/) files.
+For containers that do not support environment variable configuration, a sidecar container is included that will generate a config file from environment variables, which is run automatically before each container startup.

-The `.env` files are kept secret (as they include things like passwords and keys) and are excluded from the git repository via `.gitignore`.
+The `.env` files are to be kept secret (as they include things like passwords and keys) and are therefore excluded from the git repository via `.gitignore`.
 Each project includes a `.env-dist` file, which is a sample that must be copied to create your own secret `.env` file and edited according to the example.

 Many samples of docker-compose that you may find on the internet map native host directories into the container paths. **Host-mounted directories are considered